 Pediatric skin diseases are prevalent and take a devastating toll on the physical, social, and psychological well-being of children and their families.
 Established in 2012 as the first-ever research alliance in pediatric dermatology, PeDRA is a vibrant organization driven by the mission to create, inspire, and sustain research to prevent, treat, and cure childhood skin disease.
-PeDRA currently supports more than 400 members working on more than 50 collaborative research projects, as well as a robust annual conference, ongoing education and mentorship programs, and research grants and fellowships offerings.
-Explore our Getting to Know You interview series to learn more about the individuals who make up PeDRA’s vibrant and diverse membership community.
+PeDRA currently supports more than 600 members working on more than 70 collaborative research projects, as well as a robust annual conference, ongoing education and mentorship programs, and research grants and fellowships offerings.
+Explore our Getting to Know You interview series and the PeDRA Member Spotlight to learn more about the individuals who make up PeDRA’s vibrant and diverse membership community.

 Benefits of Being a Member

 - Be part of a vibrant community of dedicated investigators who formulate ideas, establish collaborations, and conduct research in support of children and their families.

 - Access to centralized support services designed to enable efficient, effective research for investigators with limited time and resources.

 - Opportunities to learn and connect through activities like the PeDRA Mentorship Program and PeDRA Annual Conference.